 Learn More Sinus Infection Treatment in La Jolla

-To make matters worse, sinusitis can cause further complications to your health and wellbeing.
+To make matters worse, sinusitis can cause further complications to your health and well-being.
 New health problems can spring up as a result of this infection.
 That is why it is crucial to seek treatment as soon as you can.
-If you don’t and the infection spreads throughout your body, then you could end up with the following health conditions:
+If you don’t and the sinus infection spreads throughout your body, then you could end up with the following health conditions:

 - Chronic Sinusitis: This is when the sinusitis turns into a chronic condition because it was left untreated for so long.

 - Acute Asthma: If you suffer from asthma, then sinusitis can exacerbate the symptoms.

 - Meningitis: You have meningitis when your brain lining gets infected.

 - Vision Issues: If the infection makes its way to your eyes, then you could suffer blindness or worsening vision.